 Ross is a Houstonian born from German descent who studied accordion under Lynlee Alley, Steve Habemacher, Terry Cavanagh, and Bill Palmer Sr. He majored in music (with a minor in voice) at the University of Missouri at Kansas City under Joan Cochran Sommers, graduating in 2000.
 He toured Europe several times with the UMKC accordion orchestra, and sang in Carnegie Hall.
 He speaks some German, and when he sings, the ladies swoon.
 He plays two different accordions in the shows; An acoustic Beltuna accordion full of reeds, and Helicon bass for a truly traditional sound, and a Roland V Accordion (all digital) adding a wide range of instrumental sounds and styles to the show.
 Before forming the band, Ross played solo at private parties and German club events.
 In his teen years, he sat in with the local German band, and rocked his Clements high school talent show.

-Tuned Austrian cowbells, vocals, yodeling, Autoharp, Holzernes G'lachter (Bavarian xylophone), Boombas (drum set on schtick), Washboard, and a collection of other percussive toys: Valina is high energy and very enthusiastic about the folk music she sings and plays.
+Tuned Austrian cowbells, vocals, yodeling, Autoharp, Holzernes G'lachter (Bavarian xylophone), Boombas (drum set on schtick), and a collection of other percussive toys: Valina is high energy and very enthusiastic about the folk music she sings and plays.
 She is a Houstonian born of Dutch / German descent, has 40 years experience performing on the stage for audiences of all types, speaks Dutch, some German, and can do a rowdy German accent.
 She fronts for the band, invites guests to play cowbells, sing along, and leads audiences into social folk dances and boisterous German style fun.
-Her vocals have been described as "effervescent".
+Her vocals have been described as "effervescent" by Navy Veteran Mike in Pearland.
 Before forming the band, she performed with Terry Cavanagh and the Alpine Express (where she earned the nick-name "ricochet"), rabble roused at German themed corporate events, and worked as emcee for several German festivals beginning in 1998.
 Valina still emcees for the Addison Oktoberfest, The Tomball German Heritage Festival, Tomball German Christmas Market, and the Galveston Oktoberfest.

 Tuba: Kerry Jones joined Das Ist Lustig in 2011, immediately adding to the band with some great bass licks on the tuba.
 Kerry has been playing tuba most of his life - he played with Alpenfest in the late 1980's, and plays with various musicians at Rudy Lechners restaurant from time to time.
 His musical prowess and subtle sense of humor is an excellent addition to the band.
 When Kerry isn't available, Ray Grim from the TubaMeisters plays with them.